jlukecarlson/Telugu-Language-Research-Project/twitter-data/README.md

+## twitter-data
+Tweets authored from the region where Telugu is the most commonly spoken language

 ## File Structure

 `labeled_tweets[labeled].csv` is a .csv file that contains the following comma-separated columns: (location) - (lat,lon) - (username) - (tweet) - (0 if contains no Telugu, 1 if contains Telugu)